 Microsoft hasn’t always been great at listening to specific customer concerns, but it has always been great at building and delivering world class robust commercial software.
 Power BI is part of that heritage but better, for all the reasons I cover in this article.

 When I say “the new Microsoft”, I am talking about Microsoft under the leadership of Satya Nadella, and when it comes to Business Intelligence I am talking about the changes brought about under the leadership of James Phillips.
+This leadership was relatively new when I first wrote this article in 2017 – these guys have proven they are the real deal since I first called them out as critical to the success of this product.

 2. Power BI is built from the ground up on SSAS heritage